ninjaPixel/ninjaPixel.js/README.md

 ##Create reusable d3.js charts, without having to do the boring plumbing.

 This is not a charting library.
 No chart library will ever be complete with all the various charts that you could want.
 If you are coding in d3.js, you know this already.
-Instead, this is a framework which handles the boring plumbin - like drawing axes, labels and setting dimensions - leaving you free to do the Hollywood coding.
+Instead, this is a framework which handles the boring plumbing - like drawing axes, labels and setting dimensions - leaving you free to do the Hollywood coding.

 See the wiki for how to use ninjaPixel.js